-Photography Policy - Carholme Golf Club
+Photography Policy - CARHOLME GC

-Whilst the Carholme golf club does not seek to prohibit those with a legitimate interest in filming or photographing children participating in sporting activities it recognises that such activity should take place within an appropriate policy framework.
+Whilst the CARHOLME GC does not seek to prohibit those with a legitimate interest in filming or photographing children participating in sporting activities it recognises that such activity should take place within an appropriate policy framework.

-This policy applies at any Carholme golf club event at which children under the age of 18 are participating.
+This policy applies at any CARHOLME GC event at which children under the age of 18 are participating.